afulki/foodtrucks/README.md

 - <span style="color:green">green</span> to represent the food truck being open,
 - <span style="color:red">red</span> to show it's closed.

+Clicking on a pin shows an information page, details include the day the day and times the truck is open.

 As this is a demo application, no attempt was made to deal with refresh happening just before midnight and incorrect colors being shown for up to 59 minutes.
 This issue could have been resolved using [Quantum](https://hex.pm/packages/quantum) and creating a task to invalidate the cache.

+## Test & DocTests

+Some test have been added to show knowledge of testing, also added DocTests in [test/foodtrucks/day_of_week_test.exs](test/foodtrucks/day_of_week_test.exs)

 ## Dependencies